chaosreactor/chaosreactor/apps/docs/docs/devs/getting-started.md

     npx nx serve
     ```

+4. Run NX console

+   1. Navigate to the NX Sidebar
+   2. Select `run-many` from the list of common NX commands.
+   3. Select `serve`
+   4. Select and run `nx run-many --target=serve`

-4. Open the app in your browser
+5. Open the app in your browser

     ```bash
     open http://localhost:3000